 “Well, no…nothing I can think of,” said Trick.
 “Well, except that gambling debt in Etrea, and that one time at Madame Mimi’s—“

-“Trick is clean,” said Sophia.
+“Trick is clean,” interrupted Sophia.
 “As is Runt.
 You already knew about Nightshade, and now you know about me.
 I think we’re all caught up.”

 “So where do we go from here?” asked Trick

 “I don’t know,” said Kaine.
 We can’t stay here, and we can’t go back to Bloodshire.
 At least not yet.
 Smedley knows about Sophia, which means Blood knows, or will know soon enough.
 She’ll kill us all for keeping a secret like this.
 We’ve got to get off of this ship, and we’ve got to find a place to hide until we can get all this sorted out.”

 “Hide?
 From the Queen of Murder?
 Where the fuck do you think we can hide where she can’t find us?” asked Trick.